Seq # 185330400

 De eggs are deposited on the underside of a leaf, preferably near the basis of a secondary vein.
 Most of the time, there are several mines on the same leaf, not rarely more than ten.
 Mines of the summer and autumn generation are much larger than those of the spring generation.
 Very rarely, also upperside mines occur.

 Pupation inside the mine.
 The species hibernates in the pupal stage.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

 Adults rest during day time on tree trunks or among the foliage; they become mainly active at dusk and come to light.